 Every year, thousands of vehicle insurance claims are either partly or completely rejected by insurers because of policy exclusions or a breach of conditions.
 Here are 10 of the most common reasons why insurers could reject your claim.

 If you have an accident and it turns out that your vehicle is not in a roadworthy condition, your claim will be rejected.
-This could be because of something as simple as broken windscreen wipers or insufficient tread on the tyres.
+The National Road Traffic Act 93 of 1996 contains a list of items that must be maintained in a specified manner in order to meet the minimum standards of roadworthiness:

 Your insurance policy contains something called the Failure To Take Care clause, which refers to reckless driving.
 This means that if you were driving recklessly your insurer might refuse to pay out your claim.
 There is also a Breach Of Road Traffic Regulations clause, so if for example you were speeding at the time of the accident, your claim might also be rejected.
 It goes without saying that if you are involved in an accident while driving under the influence of alcohol, your claim will not be paid out.